-Let’s start with the thing that you were probably most tempted to just run out and buy when looking to turn one ethernet connection into several.
+Let’s start with the thing you were probably most tempted to just run out and buy when looking to transform one Ethernet connection into several.
 (Hint: don’t do it!)

-Last and probably least is the ethernet hub which has been pretty much outmoded by the switch.
-If a switch creates pathways to precisely allow the packets sent from each device to communicate with your router, then think of a hub as a vast chamber filled with network traffic where packets go in and broadcast or shout to find the devices they’re trying to connect.
+Think of a hub as a huge echo chamber filled with network traffic, where packets go in and shout to find the devices they’re trying to connect to.
+Data goes in one port, and the hub just amplifies that out to all the other devices that are connected to it.
 In more technical terms, hubs cannot allow devices to send and receive data at the same time, which is called half-duplex communication.

 This results in data holdups and collisions, hogging precious bandwidth and causing network slowdown, particularly when you’re using multiple devices simultaneously.

-Note that ethernet hubs pretty much look exactly like switches, so don’t make the mistake of buying this when what you really want is a switch.
-Hubs are yesterday’s news.
+Note that Ethernet hubs look much like switches, so don’t make the mistake of buying a hub when you really want a switch.

 Returning to our original topic of transforming one Ethernet cable into two, the Ethernet switch is the real star of this guide.
 The way it works is incredibly simple.
 You can use one port to connect the switch to your router via Ethernet, then connect your Ethernet devices to the remaining ports, just like a hub.

 However, a switch does actual thinking, meaning that data goes in one port, and the switch learns where that has to go and sends it out that other port.
 This means once a switch has its switching table figured out, there’s no broadcasting like with hubs, and it just knows where to send data based on that internal table that it keeps track of.
 Essentially, one Ethernet port becomes multiple ports.

 Switches allow for full-duplex communication between devices, which means that data can be sent and received at the same time, resulting in a faster network.